 The moment you break down the goal into bite-sized pieces, all of a sudden everyone starts to believe in the smaller targets being achieved.
 Your responsibility then remains only to make sure that the small pieces come together to meet or even exceed your target.
 The 1% goal is a handy technique to break down large goals.

 Instead of inspiring the team, you will potentially have scared them.
-They will be already calculating the extra hours they will have to put in every week and the extra business they will have to bring on board.
-Within this environment where each team member is convinced that the target cannot be achieved, you will start by fighting against the tide of negative energy, till, most likely, your team convinces you that the target itself was unrealistic.
+They will already be calculating the extra hours they will have to put in every week and the extra business they will have to bring on board to achieve this.
+Within this environment, where each team member is convinced that the target cannot be achieved, you will start by fighting against the tide of negative energy, till, most likely, your team convinces you that the target itself was unrealistic.

 Instead, if you were to divide this goal as follows: